FAQs

 What can I do if my language rights are not respected?

 You can file a complaint with the Office of the Languages Commissioner of Nunavut.
-The Commissioner acts as an independent ombudsman, investigating and making recommendations.

 How do I file a complaint?